MicrosoftDocs/entra-docs/docs/external-id/customers/quickstart-trial-setup.md

 ## Get started guide

 Once your external tenant free trial is ready, the next step is to personalize your customer's sign-in and sign-up experience, set up a user in your tenant, and configure a sample app.
-The [get started guide](https://aka.ms/ciam/free-trial-hero) will walk you through all of these steps in just a few minutes.
+The [get started guide](https://aka.ms/ciam/free-trial-hero) walks you through all of these steps in just a few minutes.
 For more information about the next steps, see the [get started guide](quickstart-get-started-guide.md) article.

 ## Upgrade your free trial by adding an Azure subscription